 When was the last time you heard a truly revealing interview?
 One where you actually learned something about the interviewee?
 If it was recently, the chances are it was on a podcast.
 Which is precisely why we've created a list of the best interview podcasts around.

 With more and more constraints, TV and radio - with their tight schedules and strict formats - no longer allow journalists to get more than a shallow insight into their subject.

-Podcasting changed that, and there’s something magical about a good interview podcast.
+Podcasting changed all that.
 The more informal atmosphere and relaxed time constraints lead to some truly invaluable advice and insights from the world’s most interesting people.

-Some of those people you’ll have heard of, others you’ll wish you had sooner.
+Some of these podcasts you may well have heard of, whilst others you’ll wish you had sooner.
 Here’s our pick of the best deep-dive interview podcasts out there.
 Our links are to iTunes, but obviously other podcast platforms are available.

 1. The Adam Buxton PodcastiTunes